kompjuteras/total_linux_hardening/README.md

 What is missing
 =========
-- AppArmor setup for SLES
+- AppArmor setup for SLES setup
 - Test on SLE 12 and SLE 15 (I am sure it will work as usual, but I didn't test it.
 I did tests on SLES for SAP Applications)
+- OSSEC setup
+- Debian hardening
+- Ubuntu Server hardening

 Requirements